Cost of electricity by source: Japan

 A 2010 study by the Japanese government (pre-Fukushima disaster), called the Energy White Paper, concluded the cost for kilowatt hour was ¥49 for solar, ¥10 to ¥14 for wind, and ¥5 or ¥6 for nuclear power.

-Masayoshi Son, an advocate for renewable energy, however, has pointed out that the government estimates for nuclear power did not include the costs for reprocessing the fuel or disaster insurance liability.
+In 2011, Masayoshi Son, an advocate for renewable energy, pointed out that the government estimates for nuclear power did not include the costs for reprocessing the fuel or disaster insurance liability.
 Son estimated that if these costs were included, the cost of nuclear power was about the same as wind power.

-More recently, the cost of solar in Japan has decreased to between ¥13.1/kWh to ¥21.3/kWh (on average, ¥15.3/kWh, or $0.142/kWh).
+In 2020, the cost of solar in Japan has decreased to between ¥13.1/kWh to ¥21.3/kWh (on average, ¥15.3/kWh, or $0.142/kWh).

 The cost of a solar PV module make up the largest part of the total investment costs.
-As per the recent analysis of Solar Power Generation Costs in Japan 2021, module unit prices fell sharply.
-In 2018, the average price was close to 60,000 yen / kW, but by 2021 it is estimated at 30,000 yen / kW, so cost is reduced by almost half.
+As per the 2021 analysis of Solar Power Generation Costs in Japan, module unit prices fell sharply.
+In 2018, the average price was close to 60,000 yen/kW, but by 2021 it is estimated at 30,000 yen/kW, so cost is reduced by almost half.